 The API coq.ltac.call invokes some Ltac piece of code passing to it the desired arguments.
 Then it builds the list of subgoals.

-Here we pass an integer, which in turn is passed to fail, and a term, which is turn is passed to apply.
+Here we pass an integer, which in turn is passed to fail, and a term, which in turn is passed to apply.

 Ltac helper_split2 n t := fail n || apply t.